pjaos/pcbzip/README.md

 INPUT: Press enter to return to parts selection:
 ```

+Once you have the JLCPCB part number you can copy it into the terminal window under [Creating and assembling a PCB using JLCPCB](#Creating and assembling a PCB using JLCPCB) and an then move on to the next part.

 The search tool provides the following functionality.

 - C  : Select a part category for a part.
 This option displays a list of all the JLCPCB part categories.